SuperOfficeDocs/superoffice-docs/docs/travel/satellite/set-up.md

 * Consider how many Satellite companies you need.
 Each Satellite is owned by a company in the central database.
 Such companies are called **Satellite Companies**.

-* Decide which users belong in each Satellite by assigning them login rights in the area which defines the Satellite.
+* Decide which users belong in each Satellite by assigning them log-in rights in the area that defines the Satellite.
 Users who are not assigned login rights for any Satellite continue to be users on the central database

 ## Steps